 Movie lovers are guaranteed to love Universal Orlando with 3 theme parks: Universal Studios, Islands of Adventure, and Volcano Bay.
 Citywalk Orlando is the “Epicenter of Awesome,” with entertainment, shopping, and restaurants for everyone.

 Harry Potter and Marvel fans are sure to be delighted with thrilling rides made just for them.

 Located in Dayton, Florida, Daytona International Speedway is more than a racetrack.
 The racing enthusiast is sure to enjoy seeing cars race around the 2.5-mile track.
 Still, the speedway is also home to concerts, civic and social gatherings, vehicle testing, police training, and car shows.
-Visitors are also sure to enjoy daily tours and the Motorsports Hall of Fame of America.

 7. Learn Something New At Kennedy Space Center